sarambasich/SAStickyHeader/README.md

 # SAStickyHeader
-Sticky parallax header view for UIScrollView
+Sticky parallax header view for UIScrollView using Auto-Layout constraints

 ## Description
 - Library that adds parallax and sticky header functionality to `UIScrollView` objects
-- Uses Auto-Layout
+- Uses Auto-Layout constraint
 - Extremely small footprint
 - Easy to use
 - Friendly to interface builder